TheKoola/eosstracker/doc/EOSS-Install-Modified-aprsc.md

 else true ; fi
 ```

 The new modified version of `aprsc` is now installed.
-You can pull the latest
+You can refresh your
-branch of the `eosstracker` software, refresh your browser window, and
+browser window, and start up the processes by clicking on the "Start" button
-start up the processes by clicking on the "Start" button on the Home page.
+on the Home page.